iroh-social Svelte Themes

 Direct Messaging

 End-to-end encrypted direct messaging over a custom QUIC protocol (iroh-social/dm/1).
 E2E encryption uses X25519 key exchange derived from each user's existing ed25519 identity, with a Noise IK handshake for session establishment and a Double Ratchet for per-message forward secrecy.
-Messages are encrypted such that only the two participants can read them -- not relay servers, not community servers, not anyone.
+Messages are encrypted such that only the two participants can read them -- not relay servers, not discovery servers, not anyone.

 • Noise IK + Double Ratchet (Signal Protocol pattern) with ChaCha20-Poly1305